-Frisco and Copper’s 2016 Fabulous Fourth of July Weekend
+Frisco and Copper’s 2018 Fabulous Fourth of July Weekend

-Sunday, July 3, 2016
+Sunday, July 1, 2018

 11:00am – 12:00pm – Free concert with the Summit Concert Band (Frisco Historic Park Gazebo)

 12:30pm – Fabulous Fourth of July Parade (Main Street from Madison Ave. to 6th Ave.)

-Frisco also invites kids to take a special spot in the parade and join in on the 16th annual bike parade.
+Frisco also invites kids to take a special spot in the parade and join in on the 18th annual bike parade.
 This is an opportunity for kids to display their creativity and patriotism.
 Kids are asked to bring their decorated bikes to the parking lot on the west side of Town Hall at Main Street and Madison Avenue at 11:45 a.m. on July 4.
 Kids 12 and under are eligible for the bike decorating contest and must be accompanied by their parents who must register and sign a waiver for each participating child.
 After registering, kids will show off their bikes to a small panel of judges and then join the parade.

 Children five and under must be accompanied by a parent or an older child during the whole parade.
 Every child must wear a helmet to participate.
 If parents are not accompanying their children during the parade, then they must be prepared to meet them at the end of the parade route at Main Street and 6th Avenue.